Air Quality & Gas Exposures on the Farm

 Chapter 4: Nitrogen Dioxide (NO2)

 On the midwestern farm, we only find NO2 in silos when we are fermenting and storing silage for animal feed.
-Learn about hazards and best practices to minimize exposures to this deadly gas.
+In this chapter, learn about hazards and best practices to minimize exposures to this deadly gas.

 Chapter 5: Ammonia (NH3)

 Ammonia occurs in several forms on the farm, both as anhydrous ammonia, applied to the land as nutrient, or as a byproduct in livestock operations.
-Learn about hazards and precautions of each.
+Learn about hazards and precautions of each in this chapter.

 Chapter 6: Manure Gases – Methane (CH4)

 Methane is a natural byproduct of livestock production operations.
-Learn about sources and hazards, including explosions and foaming manure.
+Learn about sources and hazards, including explosions and foaming manure, in this chapter.

 Chapter 7: Manure Gases – Hydrogen Sulfide (H2S)